ktj709/Tourism-Culture-Guide---RAG-Chatbot/README.md

 # How This Project Works

-This project is a Retrieval-Augmented Generation (RAG) based chatbot that answers tourism-related queries for Delhi, Mumbai, and Jaipur (with the flexibility to easily add more cities in the future).
-It works by first collecting tourism information from sources like Wikipedia and city tourism websites (scraping), cleaning the text, and converting it into vector embeddings stored in a FAISS database.
-When a user asks a question, the query is embedded, relevant information is retrieved from FAISS, and then passed to Google Gemini 2.0 Flash (or another LLM) to generate accurate, context-aware responses.
+The project follows a Retrieval-Augmented Generation (RAG) workflow to deliver accurate, context-aware answers for tourism-related queries.
+First, data about each city is collected from multiple sources — Wikipedia articles (scraped as text from URLs), tourism brochures in PDF format, and plain text files or online text URLs.
+This content is split into smaller chunks, embedded into numerical vectors using a sentence-transformer model, and stored in a FAISS vector database for efficient similarity search.
+When a user asks a question, the system retrieves the most relevant chunks from the database and passes them, along with the question, to Google’s Gemini 2.0 Flash model.
+The LLM then generates a coherent answer using only the retrieved context, ensuring factual and source-grounded responses.

 # Features